michaelgregorius/fathom-wavetable-converter/README.md

                    directory then all files will be put next to the original files.
   -l, --length: The number of samples in one cycle that's assumed for wave table files.
+  -w: Mode that converts Fathom XML to wav files.
+Provide the file to convert
+      using the -f option.
+The resulting file will have the same name as the input file with ".wav" appended.

 Parameters for meta data:
   -c, --category: Use the given category for all converted files